ccdmndkut/Veo3-Chain/README.md

 # Veo3-Chain

-This repository contains the implementation of the Veo3 blockchain system.
+This repository contains the implementation of the Veo3  system.

 ## Overview